appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-retry-processflow.md

 2. Select the check boxes and click on the **RESYNC** button.

-**Note:** You can either select all the data by enabling the checkbox beside `Node Name` or you can individually select checkbox, for executing the Resync Process for selective data.
+**Note:** You can either select all the data by enabling the checkbox beside `Node Name` or you can individually select checkbox, for executing the Resync Process of selective data.

 ![Processflow Retry10](../../../staticfiles/processflow/media/processflow-retry10.png)